Keep your IT secure

 Choose the correct service

 The next step is the selection of the service from that company.
 If you are using an application, you obviously need to make sure it has all the features you need.
 That is a given.
-But you also need to be sure that it is appropriate to your business.
+But you also need to be sure that it is appropriate for your business.
 Let’s take Cloud file storage as an example.

 You could choose a free Cloud storage service.
 If you can get 10GB of space for free, why pay for it?
 The answer is that this sort of service, aimed at home users, probably won’t meet all your needs.
 How will you manage data across your company when each person controls their own account?
 How do you find out who is sharing your company data with whom, when you have no access to their account?
 You will be blind to what is happening with your company data.
 At best it is likely to cause you frustration and worry, at worst it will be difficult to explain to the Information Commissioner after you have suffered a security breach and you find yourself on the wrong side of the GDPR regulations.